Cotoneaster: planting, pruning, care

 Cotoneaster in a nutshell

-• Very decorative thanks to its small evergreen fruits and foliage that colours brilliantly late in the season
+- Very decorative thanks to its small evergreen fruits and flamboyant foliage late in the season

-• It offers white or pink flowering in spring
+- It produces white or pink flowering in spring

 A word from our expert

-Cotoneaster is a small ornamental bush easy to grow producing a profusion of flowers in spring, and especially red or orange berries scattered through its very decorative foliage in autumn or on naked twigs in winter.
-Its exceptional adaptability and versatility make cotoneaster an essential bush in all low‑maintenance or naturalistic gardens.
+Cotoneaster is a small ornamental bush easy to grow producing a profusion of flowers in spring, and above all red or orange berries scattered through its very decorative foliage in autumn or on the naked branches in winter.
+Its exceptional adaptability and versatility make Cotoneaster an indispensable bush in all gardens without a gardener or with a naturalistic spirit.

-Deciduous or evergreen cotoneaster, prostrate or upright, pruned into tight, formal hedges, bushy and alive with birds in country hedgerows, groundcover cotoneaster to dress embankments and rockeries, whether Cotoneaster horizontalis or Cotoneaster franchetii, all add colour to every corner of the garden.
+Deciduous or evergreen Cotoneaster, prostrate or erect, pruned in neatly clipped hedges, bushy and alive with birds in wild hedgerows, groundcover cotoneaster to dress embankments and rockeries, whether they are Cotoneaster horizontalis or Cotoneaster franchetii, they all bring colour to every corner of the garden.

-It can also be grown in large containers on a terrace or a large balcony to create dense, evergreen privacy screens.
-This undemanding bush adapts to all exposures, all climates and all soils provided they are well‑drained.
-Easy to grow.
+It can also be grown in large tubs on a terrace or a large balcony to create very dense, evergreen privacy screens.
+This undemanding bush adapts to all aspects, all climates and all soils provided they are well drained.
+Its cultivation is straightforward.

-There is a cotoneaster for every use — discover our collection of cotoneasters, including some less common varieties.
+There is a cotoneaster for every use — discover our collection of cotoneasters, including some uncommon varieties.

 Description and botany